 It is now law that installations of solar, wind or biomass energy generation systems on preserved and non-preserved farms that meet certain criteria are eligible for Right to Farm Protection and Farmland Assessment.
 Many preserved farms have rock ledges, unused gravel pits, old barnyards and other areas that are not farmed.
 In some cases, these unused or underused areas would be more suitable for solar or wind energy installations than other actively farmed portions of the preserved farm.
 As such, NJFB shall encourage the SADC to streamline the approval process for installations sited in these non-farmable areas on preserved farmland.
+It has become extremely onerous for some preserved farm owners to get all the necessary approvals to erect allowable solar arrays on any portion of their farm.
+NJFB supports streamlining this process that creates undue burden on the preserved farm owner.

-SOIL DISTURBANCE
+SOIL DISTURBANCE (2020)